revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 ## Initialization

-The `POST` request to `/initialize` is a required licensing request to Rev.ai's servers.
-It verifies the On Prem containers' license against your Rev.ai account.
+The `POST` request to `/initialize` is a required licensing request to Rev AI's servers.
+It verifies the On Prem containers' license against your Rev AI account.
 The request contains the following information:

-`access_token` - Customer's token provided to verify that they are signed up to use On Prem and to tell the container which account to charge to.
+`access_token` - Customer's access token.

 `container_key` - A unique container key identifying the On Prem container image hardcoded into the container itself.